Athharva/Banking-Fraud-Detection/README.md

 # Paper Status
-The paper titled "A Unified Hybrid ML-DL-XAI Framework for Fraud Detection using VAE-Based Augmentation and Feature Engineering" has been accepted and presented at the 4th World Conference of Information Systems for Business Management at Bangkok, Thailand.
+The paper titled "Detecting Bank Frauds: A Unified Solution in a fragmented domain" has been accepted and presented at the 4th World Conference of Information Systems for Business Management at Bangkok, Thailand.
 It is a Springer LNNS and Scopus indexed based publishing.